mohit2708/PHP/InterviewQuestions.md

 __Private Constructor:__

 **[⬆ Back to Top](#table-of-contents)**
 ### Ques.
-What is Destructor ?
+What is Destructor?
 __Ans.__ A Destructor is special functions which are automatically called when an object is destroyed.

 Tip: As constructors and destructors helps reducing the amount of code, they are very useful!

 **[⬆ Back to Top](#table-of-contents)**
 ### Ques.
-How we can retrive the data in the result set of the mysql using Php ?
+How we can retrive the data in the result set of the mysql using Php?
 __Ans.__
 Mysql_fetch_row:- It fetch array
 Mysql_fetch_object:-